COSC3020/reverse-insertion-sort-regtoga/README.md

 most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+My work:
+In the lectures we learned that O complexity for insertionSort is O(n^2).
+This is because insertion sort contains two loops, one inside another.
+The average case however is probbly just the same.
+The first loop happens n times, and the second loop happens n times aswell but if half the list happens to be sorted allready we still need to check... so the first loop still happens n times, the second loop however may only need to happend n/2 times if half the list is sorted.... but ignoring constants this still equates out to $\Theta(n^2)$

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.